You probably already know that sex feels incredible! Sex is exciting, fun, and a terrific stress reliever.

 It’s not so easy to neatly list everything that makes sex feel good, especially when hundreds of women and men answer your survey on the subject.
 For example, 7% of men mentioned that sex felt good simply because it was fun.
 And 7% of women remarked about feeling desired by their partners as an important element to making sex feel good.
 No men said the same.

 Excitement, fun, and passion were also mentioned by multiple women.
 And while partner skill and penis size were occasionally mentioned, only a few women thought them important enough to bring up when answering our survey.
 Of those responses, women were more likely to mention when penises were too big than small.
 So you may not have to worry if you have a small penis; many women still find that a small penis feels good.

 For men, it was important that their partners were into sex and not making it feel like a chore or simply lying there.
 Men and women were about equally concerned with spending more time on sex, not enjoying sex as much when they’re tired, not being in the mood and struggling to stay in the moment, but men also experience performance anxiety that detracts from the pleasure of sex whereas women were impacted by their menstrual cycle and periods, body image, and feeling pressured to orgasm.

-When it comes to having sex that isn’t just good but is great, 25% of men talked about using sex toys (get our recommendations for the best sex toys), kinky activities such as rough sex, role play, or BDSM, or fetishes while only some women answered the same.
+When it comes to having sex that isn’t just good but is great, 25% of men talked about using sex toys, kinky activities such as rough sex, role play, or BDSM, or fetishes while only some women answered the same.
 Dirty talk was often mentioned, too.

 Men found exploring their sexuality as important as connection with their partners, and they also want a variety of activities, regardless of what those specific activities might be.
 One woman agreed when she specified,